-Yet, as the evening progressed, I came to the realization that the alien spirit could not be purged by fire or expelled by force of will.
-I kept remembering Sensei's hopeless despair and the terrifying encounter I had with the demonic earlier that morning, so the choice should have been easy.
-But the ego is a stubborn and rebellious master and I continued to delay the inevitable for several more hours.
-In the end, I reluctantly opted for hope.
+Nevertheless, as the evening wore on, I came to the realization that the alien spirit could not be purged by fire or expelled by force of will.
+I kept thinking about Sensei's hopeless despair and my encounter with the demonic earlier that morning, so the choice should have been easy.
+But the ego is a stubborn and rebellious master, and I forestalled making a decision for several more hours, until I accepted that I had no choice but to choose hope.
 I chose Jesus.

-The moment I said "yes" to him, the occult spirit, along with my ego identity as a martial artist, was driven out.
-I became empty and crushing despair engulfed my soul.
+The moment I said "yes" to Jesus, the occult spirit, along with my ego identity as a martial artist, was vanquished and driven out.
+I became empty and a crushing despair engulfed my soul.
 This psychic death was far worse than any physical death I could have imagined.
-I felt abandoned and alone.
+I was left abandoned and alone.

-Then, within seconds a miraculous thing happened.
-A wonderful Spirit of Love poured in from above and filled the void with a sublime peace that cannot be described in words.
+Yet, within seconds the most wonderful thing happened.
+A miraculous Spirit of Love poured in from above and filled the void with sublime peace that cannot be described in words.
 Now I knew Jesus was a real, life-giving Spirit and Friend, who loved me enough to deliver me from spiritual darkness.
 He forgave me for the years I rejected him and accepted me with unconditional love.

-Hence, my relationship with Jesus is personal and not grounded in religious doctrines or theological abstractions of belief, but in the mystical encounter I had with him during the evening of December 2, 1985.
+Hence, my knowledge of Jesus is personal and grounded in the mystical encounter I had with him during the evening of December 2, 1985.